podtato-head/podtato-head/docs/canaryArgoRollouts.md

-# Delivering the example with a canary release uisng Argo CD
+# Delivering the example with a canary release using ArgoCD